Ben435/Learning/topics/cloudflare-workers/README.md

 ### Cons

 * Relatively immature tooling and support
-* No "wiring" or "piping" capabilities like AWS Lambda or Firebase Functions (eg: on S3 write, trigger Lambda.
+* No "wiring" or "piping" capabilities like AWS Lambda or GCP Cloud Functions (eg: on S3 write, trigger Lambda.
 Theres not really an equivilant for CF Workers)
-*
+* No "serious" business-data persistence, meaning you wouldn't want this for your "primary" app data source.

-## Probable Use Cases
+## Verdict + Probable Use Cases

-* Mostly-Static sites.
-Automatic global scaling, free tier is quite generous, can do basic logic eg: auth, dynamic redirects, etc.
-* Hyper performance requirements.
-If you want to scale to millions of users, especially in short bursts, may be worth considering.
-* WASM support.
-* Existing CloudFlare usage, and extremely simple use case.
-* On-the-fly request/response editing (eg: adding a WAF script to every HTML page served, or scanning for blacklisted regex strings in all requests).
+This doesn't feel like a competitor to AWS Lambda or GCP Cloud Functions.

+Its oriented a different way, and there marketing speaks the same.
+Designed to handle a specific use case.

+The examples they give are pretty indicative of this:

+* Content customization (eg: on-the-fly A/B testing, retargetting, etc)
+* Malicious user tracking (eg: detecting and blocking input injection attacks)
+* Dynamic redirect links

+High traffic, low compute, low storage.
+If it fits in that box, its probably suited for CloudFlare Workers.
+I'd probably describe it as "middleware".
+Its a great "middleware" host, which is weird for a standalone platform, but thats what it seems to be.